isha namaz rakat short

 Yes, but it is best to pray all recommended Sunnah and Witr Rakats for extra rewards.

-You should pray Qaza (make-up prayer) as soon as possible.
+You should Perform Qaza Namaz (make-up prayer) as soon as possible.

 Dua e Qunoot is a special supplication asking for Allah’s mercy, protection, and guidance.
 It is a Sunnah of the Prophet (PBUH).